tihomiro/laravel-mix-demo/README.md

 ### Run npm run watch

-Now, from the command line, you may run `npm run watch` to watch your files for changes, and then recompile.
+Now, from the command line, you may run `npm run watch` to watch your files for changes and then recompile.

 ### Open the dev URL